GEMMES-Project/gemmes_vn/project.md

 	<h2>Work package n°5 </h2>
 	<h3>Macroeconomic assessment of climate damages and adaptation strategies</h3>

-	<i>This central macroeconomic model gives an exhaustive view of the socio-economic impacts of climate change in Vietnam and adaptation strategy, by aggregating the different sectoral or region-specific analysis as well as the climate projections of other packages.
-We present interactive versions of this first stock-flow coherent model of the Vietnamese economy coupled with climate impacts and adaptation prospective scenarios.</i><span class="dots"></span>
+	<p class="chapo">This central macroeconomic model gives an exhaustive view of the socio-economic impacts of climate change in Vietnam and adaptation strategy, by aggregating the different sectoral or region-specific analysis as well as the climate projections of other packages.
+We present interactive versions of this first stock-flow coherent model of the Vietnamese economy coupled with climate impacts and adaptation prospective scenarios.</p><span class="dots"></span>
 	<div class="more" style="display: none;">
 	<p></p>
 	<img src="https://gohu00.github.io/gemmes_vn/assets/img/train.jpg">